anetazó

 Phonetic Spelling: (an-et-ad'-zo)

-Short Definition: I examine judicially
+Definition: to examine judicially

-Definition: I examine (a person on trial, a witness) judicially (frequently by the aid of torture).
+Usage: I examine (a person on trial, a witness) judicially (frequently by the aid of torture).

 Word Origin